About the Artist

 Amanda Irene is a graduate of College for Creative Studies and earned her B.F.A. in Illustration in 2016.

-Amanda was raised in Michigan and currently resides in Royal Oak.
-She is a Freelance Illustrator, Fine Artist, and has also worked as a Veterinary Assistant and Technician at two veterinary hospitals since 2009.
+Amanda was raised in Michigan and currently resides in Auburn Hills.
+She is a Freelance Illustrator, Fine Artist, and also works as a Veterinary Technician since 2009.
 She enjoys a variety of styles and media.

-Through the exploration of myself and my surroundings, I intend to create paintings that are interpretations of feelings and experiences, by utilizing specific colors, viewpoints, and texture.
+Through the exploration of my surroundings, myself, and the world, I intend to create pieces that are interpretations of feelings, passions, and experiences, by utilizing specific colors, viewpoints, and texture.